bhupendrar1/Music_Recommender_System/README.md

   * 🧠 Uses TF-IDF vectorization on song lyrics
   * 📈 Cosine similarity-based recommendation engine
   * 💡 Powered by pandas, scikit-learn, and Streamlit
   * 🎧 Dataset from Spotify's Million Song Lyrics collection

-📌 Requirements
-    * Python 3.8+
-    * pandas
-    * numpy
-    * scikit-learn
-    * streamlit

  🗃️Dataset Info
     * Source: Spotify Million Song Lyrics Dataset.
     * Content: Song titles and full lyrics.

  ||  Note: Dataset is included for educational purposes only.

  🙌 Acknowledgements
     * Spotify Million Song Dataset.
     * Python, scikit-learn, Streamlit.

+🤝 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.